TOMS RIVER, NJ – A drunk driver caused a large-scale power outage after crashing into a utility pole and causing a fire in Toms River on Sunday.

 Flores is facing charges with reckless driving, DUI, leaving the scene, among other offenses.

 The accident is still under investigation.
-The New Jersey car accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
+The New Jersey car accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured on the road and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.